Various approaches to products of residue currents: Formulation of the general results

-We see that one does not need to put $\lambda_1=0$ first, then $\lambda_2=0$ etc., one just has to ensure that $\lambda_1$ tends to zero much faster than $\lambda_2$ and so on.
-The current $(UR)^{\nu}$ can thus be obtained as the value at zero of a one-variable $\zeta$-type function.
+The recursively defined product $(UR)^{\nu}$ can thus be obtained as the value at zero of a one-variable $\zeta$-type function.
 From an algebraic point of view, this is desirable since one can derive functional equations and use Bernstein-Sato theory to study $(UR)^{\nu}$.

-There are also natural $\epsilon$-regularizations of the currents $U^i_k$ and $R^j_{\ell}$ inspired by \cite{CH} and \cite{PCrelle}.
+There are also more concrete and explicit regularizations of the currents $U^i_k$ and $R^j_{\ell}$ inspired by \cite{CH} and \cite{PCrelle}.
 Let $\chi={\bf 1}_{[1,\infty)}$, or a smooth approximation thereof that is $0$ close to $0$ and $1$ close to $\infty$.
 It follows from \cite{hasamJFA}, or after principalization from Lemma \ref{pmmultlemma}, that